-The course is offered on the second term of the Master's programme in Information Systems and to exchange students.
+The course is offered on the Master's programme in Information Systems, to exchange students and as a freestanding course..

 “User-centred is off centre” might at first seem counter-intuitive to the traditional notion of user-centred design as means of matching available technology with user wants.
 However, the HCI-design course takes on the challenge of moving beyond traditional basic means of designing associated with introductory and traditional HCI-courses.